 Keep the plate in a safe place such as your wallet, not in the vehicle.
-In the event that a key is lost, a new key can be made by your Toyota dealer using the key number plate. ( $\rightarrow$ P. 451)
+In the event that a key is lost, a new key can be made by your Toyota dealer using the key number plate. ( $\rightarrow$ P. 424)

-■ When riding in an aircraft
+■When riding in an aircraft

-When bringing a key with wireless remote control function onto an aircraft, make sure you do not press any buttons on the key while inside the aircraft cabin.
-If you are carrying the key in your bag etc, ensure that the buttons are not likely to be pressed accidentally.
-Pressing a button may cause the key to emit radio waves that could interfere with the operation of the aircraft.
+When bringing a wireless remote control key onto an aircraft, make sure you do not press any buttons on the wireless remote control key while inside the aircraft cabin.
+If you are carrying the wireless remote control key in your bag etc, ensure that the buttons are not likely to be pressed accidentally.
+Pressing a button may cause the wireless remote control key to emit radio waves that could interfere with the operation of the aircraft.